Note: This is a preliminary course description. It will be adjusted as soon as possible.

 research question; objectives of the research project

-relevance of project to the student's thesis and their overall aims
+relevance of the research project to the student's programme and thesis

 outline of the method of data gathering (and analysis)

 Students should familiarize themselves with the notion of academic integrity and the ways in which this plays out in their own work.
 A good place to start is this page.
 Plagiarism will not be tolerated.
 Students may not substantially reuse texts they have previously submitted in this or other courses.
 Minor overlap with previous work is allowed as long as it is duly noted in citation.